zenml-io/zenml/docs/book/why/framework-design.md

 #### Rejected Alternative 2: Using special signals to indicate data written

 Another way to solve this is to invert the relationship between a artifacts and steps.
-Rather than the steps being aware of artifacts, one can simply "emit" an event that indicates that a step yields a specific artifat.
+Rather than the steps being aware of artifacts, one can simply "emit" an event that indicates that a step yields a specific artifact.

 ```python
 @step